 Get emergency care if:

 - Bleeding does not stop after 20 minutes.

 - Nose bleeding occurs after a head injury.
 This may suggest a skull fracture, and x-rays should be taken.

-- Your nose may be broken (for example, it is in odd shape after a hit to the nose or other injury).
+- Your nose may be broken (for example, it looks crooked after a hit to the nose or other injury).

-- You or your child has repeated nosebleeds
+- You or your child has frequent nosebleeds

 - Nosebleeds are not associated with a cold or other minor irritation